The NHS recovery plan could decide the next election

 Which means there is one last test of the parties’ credibility on the NHS: how to pay for it.
 Johnson has taken the tough decision, defying the instincts of his party, to put up taxes.
 Labour and Jacob Rees-Mogg are locked in an unholy alliance of pretending that this is a choice that can be avoided.
 Rees-Mogg, who suggested at cabinet on Wednesday that the national insurance increase should be scrapped, proposed unspecified spending cuts and questioned the productivity of civil servants working from home.
 Labour, which voted against the health and social care levy, proposes different, unspecified tax rises, while also proposing tax cuts on energy bills.

-Wes Streeting and Rachel Reeves, the shadow chancellor, need to do some serious work on how a growing NHS can continue to be funded after 2024, or the Conservative Party – assuming Rees-Mogg isn’t leading it – could be the more credible party of the NHS at the next election.
+Wes Streeting and Rachel Reeves, the shadow chancellor, need to do some serious work on how a growing NHS can continue to be funded after 2024, or the Conservative Party – assuming Rees-Mogg isn’t leading it – could be the more credible party on the NHS at the next election.

 Register for free to continue reading